Dr-Crow/docker_demo/README.md

-# docker_demo
+# Docker Demo
-A repo to show off some features of Docker
+A repo to show off some features of Docker.
+This was for a presentation given at Marist College.